ember-nexus/api/docs/api-endpoints/user/post-change-password-old.md

 <!-- panels:start -->
 <!-- div:left-panel -->

+> [!WARNING]
+> You are looking at deprecated documentation.
+> The behavior described on this page will be removed in version 0.2.0.
-!> This is the original variant of the `POST /change-password` endpoint, which is deprecated since version 0.1.6.
-It will be removed in version 0.2.0.
+> For the up-to-date version of the `POST /change-password` endpoint, see [POST /change-password](/api-endpoints/user/post-change-password.md).

 Endpoint allows changing the user's current password.

-!> This endpoint requires knowing the currently used password.
+This endpoint requires knowing the currently used password.

-!> Using auth tokens for this endpoint is optional; they are just used for rate limiting here.
+Using auth tokens for this endpoint is optional; they are just used for rate limiting here.

 ## Request Body